ToolJet/ToolJet/docs/docs/tooljet-concepts/working-with-queries.md

     <img style={{padding: '10px'}} className="screenshot-full" src="/img/tooljet-concepts/working-with-queries/update-query.png" alt="Update Query" />
 </div>

-When you click the **Run** button, the filter condition will select the row where the **id** is 1.
+When we click the **Run** button, the filter condition will select the row where the **id** is 1.
 Subsequently, the database table will update to reflect the new values specified in the keys.

 <div style={{textAlign: 'center'}}>
     <img style={{padding: '10px'}} className="screenshot-full" src="/img/tooljet-concepts/working-with-queries/updated-table.png" alt="Updated Table" />